-Academic requirements The Aerospace Studies curriculum is organized into four major areas, including profession of arms, communication skills, leadership studies, and military and international security studies.
+Academic requirements The Aerospace Studies curriculum is organized into four main areas, including profession of arms, communication skills, leadership studies, and military and international security studies.
 Courses emphasize development of professional knowledge and leadership skills in the context of military service.
 Classes are conducted as seminars and call for active student discussion.
 All uniforms, textbooks, and supplies for cadets are provided by the Air Force.
 Enrollment in Aerospace Studies courses is not limited to cadets; courses are open to any Yale student.
 Aerospace Studies courses count for enrollment credit only; they do not count toward the thirty-six course credits required for the Yale bachelor's degree.
 In some cases, courses in other departments and programs may count toward both the bachelor's degree and AFROTC requirements.
 For example, HIST 221, Military History of the West since 1500, fulfills the first term of the 200-level AFROTC requirement and also counts toward the bachelor's degree.
 No course taken Credit/D/Fail may be counted toward the program in Aerospace Studies.

 Cadets become involved in the management of their own cadet wing through a mandatory two-hour leadership laboratory each week.
 They are assigned corps positions, with increasing responsibility over their four years.
 In addition, students in the program participate in physical training, leadership projects, visits to Air Force bases, orientation flights, and normal college extracurricular activities.
 In all, cadets can expect to dedicate six to eight hours per week to the program.

 Freshmen and first-term sophomores are eligible for enrollment in the AFROTC program.
 Full and partial scholarships that may cover tuition, fees, books, and/or a subsistence allowance are available, with levels dependent on qualifications and other factors.
 Scholarships are open to both freshmen and sophomores who excel in academics and display leadership potential.